Ferdilan/Ferdilan/README.md

 - Real-time LoRa communication
 - GPS for Tracking motor vehicle
 - Fuzzy logic for water quality systems
-- Radar systems and signal processing
-- Smart agriculture and telemedicine

 📚 My mission: To contribute to impactful research and open-source innovations that benefit both academia and society.